SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

 After a successful build you will be provided with a zip file in the target directory.
 The zip can be deployed to the platform according to deployment guide.

-## Run microservice locally
+## <a name="run-locally"></a>Run microservice locally

-In order to test the microservice for the calls from Microservice to Cumulocity, you can run the docker container locally.
+In order to test the microservice for the calls from the microservice to Cumulocity, you can run the docker container locally.

-To verify calls from Cumulocity to Microservice, the microservice must be deployed.
+To verify calls from Cumulocity to the microservice, the microservice must be deployed.

-To run microservice locally which uses Cumulocity API you need:
+To run a microservice, which uses Cumulocity API, locally you need:

 * URL address of the Cumulocity host of your tenant
 * Authorization header = "Basic {Base64({username}:{password})}"